 Also, they use state-of-the-art encryption to ensure that your personal and financial information is kept secure.

-In addition to these benefits above, accounts that qualify for Wealthsimple Black also get:
+In addition to these benefits above, accounts that qualify for Wealthsimple Black and Wealthsimple Generation also get:

 Tax-Loss Harvesting: If your account will benefit from tax-loss harvesting, the folks at Wealthsimple will assist you through tax-loss selling, enabling you to save money on taxes.